- Nonrespiratory Diseases of Stocker Cattle. [Review]Vet Clin North Am Food Anim Pract. 2026 Jun 17. [Online ahead of print]VC

 - Editor's Choice - Focused Update on Paclitaxel Coated Technologies, from the 2024 European Society for Vascular Surgery (ESVS) Guidelines on the Management of Asymptomatic Peripheral Arterial Disease and Intermittent Claudication.
-[Journal Article]Eur J Vasc Endovasc Surg.
+[Practice Guideline]Eur J Vasc Endovasc Surg.
 2026 Jun; 71(6):923-927.EJ

 - CONCLUSIONS: This ESVS focused update integrates emerging evidence to guide contemporary management of IC.
 Clinicians should carefully balance the limited short term procedural benefits of paclitaxel coated devices against the lack of proven quality of life improvement and the persisting uncertainty regarding long term mortality risk.
 Management of IC should follow a stepwise approach, prioritising lifestyle modification, exercise therapy, and optimal secondary preventive pharmacotherapy, with revascularisation reserved for compliant patients who remain significantly limited.
 Emphasis should be placed on conservative management, shared decision making, and continued research to further define the long term safety profile of paclitaxel coated endovascular devices.